A general configuration for the services deployed using the Quick Start

 docker logs riva-speech shows:

-To shut down the Riva Services server containers, run
+To shut down the Riva Speech AI server containers, run

 To clean-up the local Riva installation, run

-This will stop and remove all Riva-related containers, as well as
+This stops and removes all Riva related containers, as well as

-delete the Docker volume used to store model files.
+deletes the Docker volume or directory used to store the model files.
 The Docker images